 Market participants must provide ramp rate and supporting documentation from manufacturers data with relevant sections from operating and maintenance manuals for the resource or performance tests.
+The energy ramp rate reference level for a PSU is a single MW/min value that is the slowest energy ramp rate over the entire dispatchable range of the PSU for any configuration.

 Market participants must provide ramp rate and supporting documentation from manufacturers data with relevant sections from operating and maintenance manuals for the resource or performance tests.
+The operating reserve ramp rate reference level for a PSU is a single MW/min value that is the slowest operating reserve ramp rate for the PSU for any configuration.